 The KSU Writing Center is a busy place, and you may find that no appointments are available.
 You are always welcome to come to the Center and wait in the Computer Lab on the Kennesaw campus or our reception areas on either campus for a drop-in appointment.
 We can't promise a short wait, but we will help you as soon as we can!

-Please note that all online appointments must be made a minimum of one day in advance.
+Please note that all online appointments must be made 30 minutes in advance.
 There are no “drop-in” online appointments.

 What should I bring to the KSU Writing Center?Bring a printed copy of your paper (if you've started on it) and your assignment sheet or guidelines.
 If you have a previous draft or paper on which your instructor has commented, bring that as well.